sudarshan44/movie-recommendation-system/README.md

 # movie-recommendation-system
-movie-recommender-system content based
+movie-recommender-system content based using cosine similarity

-made a movie recommender system using content based/n using vectorization

 ## use the recommender.ipynb for making recommendation system